 I’m honored and pleased to be featured in the center spread of the current issue of Bound and Lettered, the calligraphy and book arts journal published by John Neal.
 There are four pages of images of several of my books with commentary, plus more photos on the inside and outside of the back cover.
 And just to ice the cake, one of my all-time favorite books by Suzanne Moore and Daniel Kelm is illustrated beautifully on the cover.
-Inside is a very fine photo essay of Kelm’s work, with the link to this wonderful website where you can watch some fascinating videos of his books “in action,” including this one, A Maze In Book.
+Inside is a very fine photo essay of Kelm’s work.
+At one time there was a video on the Smith College website where you could watch some fascinating videos of his books “in action,” including this one, A Maze In Book.

 I do need to set the record straight regarding the caption for the image on the back cover, from the book Portal, shown below.
 It should read: “I am still discovering things about this book.
 For example, a page has a corner turned down, as pages are often ‘dog-eared’ to keep your place.
 But this placekeeper is on the only blank page of the book, which faces one of the most enigmatic images.”